 Understanding what is happening in cells to cause ALS is crucial for developing therapies tailored to different forms of the condition.
 Advances in human genetics have led to insights on the causes of familial ALS.
-They have opened opportunities for creating animal and cell-based models of genetic forms of the disease, and these can be used for laboratory experiments to better understand ALS and identify potential therapies.
-In contrast, our understanding of what happens in sporadic ALS, that is, ALS in people with no known family history, remains limited.
+These discoveries have opened opportunities for creating animal and cell-based models of genetic forms of the disease, and these can be used for laboratory experiments to better understand ALS and identify potential therapies.
+In contrast, our understanding of what happens in sporadic ALS, , remains limited.
 Because of this gap, a top priority is to learn from studies in people with sporadic ALS to guide research in animal and cell-based models, which until now have always been based on genetic forms of ALS.

-Each person with ALS presents to their doctor differently.
-It might start with walking difficulty, or swallowing difficulty, or progress rapidly or slowly, it might come on when the person is young or old and might be associated with changes in thinking.
+The initial manifestations of ALS can vary.
+The disease might start with walking or swallowing difficulties, progress rapidly or slowly, start when the person is young or old, or might be associated with changes in thinking.
 This variability even happens in people with the same genetic cause.
 A second priority is therefore to understand why there is such variability, and what makes some people relatively resistant to ALS while others are not, including what determines why and when someone will convert from pre-symptomatic to symptomatic ALS.
 A third priority is to encourage the use of new technologies from other fields of research through collaborations and training to expand ALS researchers' areas of expertise.